Science

 Presentation

-The NanoQuant pathway offers high-level fundamental training in Nanosciences and Quantum Technologies.
+The NanoQuant program offers high-level fundamental training in the field of nanoscience and quantum technologies.

-Although the NanoQuant pathway is aimed more at thesis students, students can also choose to branch out from the academic world, and take up a position as an R&D engineer in industry.
+Although the NanoQuant program is primarily intended for students wishing to pursue a PhD, students may also choose to branch out from academia and pursue a career as a research and development engineer in industry.

 Read more

-The creation of the new NanoQuant pathway is part of an ongoing drive to unite the region's academic and industrial players around quantum technologies.
-Academic players in Montpellier include the Laboratoire Charles Coulomb, the Institut d'Electronique et Systèmes, the Laboratoire d'Informatique, de Robotique et de Microélectronique de Montpellier and the Institut Montpellierrain Alexander Grothendiek.
-This federative dynamic began with the QuantUM partnership supported by the Region, which brings together Montpellier laboratories and IBM around quantum computing, in both its research and training aspects.
-It will be stepped up as part of the Occitanie Region's Quantum Technologies key challenge, bringing together the various local players to consolidate the region's scientific excellence in quantum technologies, as well as to support bi-site training operations shared between Toulouse and Montpellier in this field.
+The creation of the new NanoQuant program is part of Occitanie's drive to bring together all academic and industrial players in the region around quantum technologies.
+Academic players in Montpellier include the Charles Coulomb Laboratory, the Institute of Electronics and Systems, the Montpellier Laboratory of Computer Science, Robotics and Microelectronics, and the Alexander Grothendiek Institute in Montpellier.
+This unifying dynamic began as part of the QuantUM partnership supported by the Region, which brings together Montpellier laboratories and IBM around quantum computing, both in terms of research and training.
+It will be further strengthened as part of the Occitanie Region's key challenge in quantum technologies, bringing together various local players to establish regional scientific excellence in quantum technologies and to support shared training operations on the subject between Toulouse and Montpellier.
 This dual objective of excellence in research and innovative training is also at the heart of the CEPR QuET project submitted in 2020.
-The training aspects include the deployment of modules at Master's level, with the introduction of shared practices and courses between the University of Montpellier, Paul Sabatier University, INSA and ISAE.
+The training components include the deployment of modules at the Master's level, with the establishment of shared practices and courses between the University of Montpellier, Paul Sabatier University, INSA, and ISAE.

 Read more